mishurov/termik/README.md

 ## Notes
 * Access to the Settings Activity via a double tap.

 * The project contains KotlinCameraView class based on OpenCV's JavaCameraView which correctly uses the YV12 image format.
-It uses the deprecated camera api thus there're warnings during compilation.
+It uses the deprecated camera API thus there're warnings during compilation.